Vácrátót: History

 Count Sándor Vigyázó bought the lands belonging to Rátót in 1873, and created a model farm here.
 Farming on this large estate was profitable, and made it possible to create and permanently smarten an ornamental garden on 28 hectares here.

 Next to the large estate and the manor-house, the lands of the farmers of Vácrátót further continued to break up into smaller plots: in 1941, only seventy-five percent of its total population could earn a living from agriculture, fifteen percent of them found jobs outside the village – mainly in the industrial plants of Vác and Újpest.

 The land structure did not change significantly even after the distribution of the large estate, and the Communist transformation of the country after the war.
 The imposed economic policy of the fifties, with its limitations put on private farming, actually, forced the population to escape from the village.
 The social structure of Vácrátót has basically changed over the last fifty years.
 The two- or more-breadwinner type family model has been created, in which one member of the family works on the farm at home, while the others – mostly the men and the youngsters – have to take on living a double life: they commute to work.

 The society of the village again find themselves in a difficult position due to the changes of the system.
 The lives of the workers in Vácrátót have become insecure with the transformation and closing down of industrial plants, most of them have become unemployed.
 Due to their relatively low level of education, they have very little chances to find jobs.

 Botanical Garden

 The botanical garden of Vácrátót is of international fame.
-It receives a hundred-thousand visitors each year in the earlier Vigyázó manor-house and its park.
+It receives 100,000 visitors each year in the earlier Vigyázó manor-house and its park.

-This is the only place in the country to boast a phyto-taxonomic collection, but there are also some exotic plants to be admired here in the green-house and the rockery.
-It has an outstanding collection of trees and shrubs, as well as a garden to present some Biblical plants.
+This is the only place in the country to have a phyto-taxonomic collection, alongside exotic plants in the green-house and the rockery.
+It has an extensive collection of trees and shrubs, as well as a garden to present some Biblical plants.